TerminadaPool/libsecp256k1-iog-debian/README.md

 # Packaging libsecp256k1 (IOG version) as a debian package
-This document outlines one way to compile the IOG verson of libsecp256k1 into a debian package.
+This document outlines one way to compile the IOG verson of libsecp256k1 into a deb package.
-This provides a way to easily install the IOG version of libsecp256k1-dev onto any stable debian system and have the package management system take care of everything.
+This provides a way to easily install the IOG version of libsecp256k1-dev onto any Debian or Ubuntu system and have the package management system take care of everything.
 The IOG version of libsecp256k1 is required for compiling cardano-node version 1.35.0 onwards.

-This is not an official debian package and it doesn't do things the official debian way.
-In particular, it is not possible to use the official debian stable version of haskell to compile the cardano-node.
+This is not an official deb package and it doesn't do things the official Debian/Ubuntu way.
+In particular, it is not possible to use the official Debian/Ubuntu version of haskell to compile the cardano-node.
 Furthermore, this deb package will not deliver the proper copyright documents or any manuals.

 The deb package produced will install things in the following standard locations:
 * Libraries (libsecp256k1.so.0, libsecp256k1.a, libsecp256k1.la) get placed in /usr/lib/

-# How to make your own libsecp256k1-0-iog and libsecp256k1-dev deb packages
+# How to make your own libsecp256k1-0-iog and libsecp256k1-dev-iog deb packages
 ## Setup your build environment
 Install build dependencies and some extra requirments
 (as root)